ppaalanen/wesgr/README.md

 Its intention is to produce an SVG image with annotations, describing the actions related to Weston's repaint loop.

-The Weston JSON timeline format is still in development, but there is a [WIP branch](http://cgit.collabora.com/git/user/pq/weston.git/log/?h=JSON-timeline-WIP).
+JSON timeline feature was merged and released first in Weston 1.6.91 (Weston 1.7 alpha).

 ## Building